fbpx

 Neuroendocrine Cancer Diagnosis

-Since neuroendocrine cancers show minimal to no symptoms and generally take several years to develop, most neuroendocrine patients are diagnosed when they conduct an X-Ray or other medical procedures unrelated to the cancer.
-Apart from physical examination, a doctor may advise several Diagnostic Tests like:
+Since neuroendocrine cancers show minimal to no symptoms and generally take several years to develop, most neuroendocrine patients are diagnosed when they conduct an X-ray or other medical procedures unrelated to the cancer.
+Apart from a physical examination, a doctor may advise several Diagnostic Tests:

 Neuroendocrine Cancer Treatment

-The treatment options of Neuroendocrine cancer depends upon several factors such as the type of tumor, its location and size, and whether the patient is experiencing symptoms due to excessive hormones produced.
+The treatment options for Neuroendocrine cancer depend upon several factors such as the type of tumour, its location and size, and whether the patient is experiencing symptoms due to excessive hormones produced.

 Need for Awareness